 #3 – Write like a human.

-Just because we can’t see each other on email, it doesn’t mean we should talk like robots, or overly formal.
+Just because we can’t see each other on email, it doesn’t mean we should talk like robots, or be overly formal.
 Use a conversational tone.
 Be yourself.
-In person, you might make a short comment about the weekend before launching into your project update.
-Do this on email as well.
+In-person, you might make a short comment about the weekend before launching into your project update.
+Do this by email as well.